mit-ll-ai-technology/maite/docs/source/explanation/type_hints_for_API_design.md

 ### Parsers

 A parser takes in data, validates at runtime that said data adheres to some requirements or schema, and then returns the data *as a more specific type* – one that reflects that the data has been validated[^parse].
-You then write your library's interfaces in terms of these more specific – or narrowed – types, so that those functions need not be responsible for performing the same validation in multiple places.
+You then write your library's interface[^interface] in terms of these more specific – or narrowed – types, so that those functions need not be responsible for performing the same validation in multiple places.
 This helps us organize software systems into a parsing phase, where the bulk of all validation and error-handling occurs, and an execution phase, where we are working with types that "prove" that our functions will not fail due to malformed data.
 Libraries like [pydantic](https://pydantic-docs.helpmanual.io/) and [phantom-types](https://github.com/antonagestam/phantom-types) provide useful types and parsing capabilities towards this end.

+[^interface]: A library's interface is comprised of the set of symbols – modules, functions, classes, and other objects – that it exposes.
+Refer to [this document](https://github.com/microsoft/pyright/blob/92b4028cd5fd483efcf3f1cdb8597b2d4edd8866/docs/typed-libraries.md#library-interface) for the rules that type checkers follow to determine which symbols comprise a library's interface.

 We will see concrete examples of this parsing paradigm in practice later.